meruemon/Ubuntu-Setup/KV260_YOLOv7_VitisAI_Procedure_Manual_EN.md

 - This can take **10–20 minutes**.
 A reboot afterward is recommended.

-> **Note (`upgrade` vs `full-upgrade`):** As in AMD's official first-boot instructions (and the source memo), `apt upgrade` is sufficient. `full-upgrade` (formerly `dist-upgrade`) differs in that it will add or remove packages to resolve dependencies, and because it can remove packages it is not the default choice for a board image.
+> **Note (`upgrade` vs `full-upgrade`):** As in AMD's official first-boot instructions, `apt upgrade` is sufficient. `full-upgrade` (formerly `dist-upgrade`) differs in that it will add or remove packages to resolve dependencies, and because it can remove packages it is not the default choice for a board image.
 Use `sudo apt full-upgrade --yes` only if `apt upgrade` reports packages that are "kept back" (often the kernel or `xlnx-firmware`) and you want those updated as well.

 (If you also want Docker on the KV260)